Kids are looking for heroes. Are you worthy of the title?

 So, for all WatchDOG dads, thank you.
 You truly are a “hero of the hallways,” as the slogan goes.

-I believe all committed dads make a difference for their kids and other children they influence.
-So even if you aren’t involved in this program, I hope you’ll find ways to encourage a child who needs a daddy.
-Make Father’s Day a time to reach out and show more children what a Championship Father is like.
+All committed dads make a difference for their kids and other children they influence.
+So even if you aren’t involved in this program, find ways to encourage a child who needs a daddy.
+Make Father’s Day a time to reach out and show more children what a father is like.

 Do you have a similar story to from your day serving as a WatchDOG, or have you reached out to unfathered kids in other ways?
 Please leave a comment below or on our Facebook page.